sandytexc/Linux-for-Interview/README.md

 4. Change the default SSH port from 22 to another number.
 5. Implement fail2ban to block repeated failed login attempts.
 6. Restrict SSH access to specific IP addresses.

+#### Virtualization :

+This technology creates a virtual representation of server, storage and network.
+Virtualization is a process that allows a computer to share its hardware resources with multiple digitally separated environments.
+Each virtualized environment runs within its allocated resources, such as memory, processing power, and storage.
+Virtual software mimics the function of physical hardware to run multiple virtual machines simultaneously on a single physical machine.

+#### Hypervisor:

+It is virtualization software that we can install on your physical machine.
+It creates a layer between the host machine(physical machine) and the virtual machine.
+The hypervisor coordinates access to the physical environment so that several virtual machines can access their share of physical resources.

+Type of Hypervisor :
+1. Type 1 Hypervisor or Bare Metal Hypervisor: Runs directly on the computer hardware.
+2. Type 2 Hypervisor: Use this type of hypervisor when running multiple operating systems on a single machine.

+AWS: Uses Xen and Nitro hypervisors.
+GCP: Uses KVM hypervisor.
+Azure: Uses a customized version of Hyper-V.